 Fluigent expertise on microfluidic temperature control equals performance

 The use of ventilation enables the temperature control module to reach the set temperature and the use of a PID controller prevents overrunning and oscillations.
 With the right adjustment of the wind and the control loop’s parameters, after the transition phase, the temperature control module stays within a 0,2°C error margin of the set value.

 The set temperature is reached in less than 7 minutes depending on air circulation.
 Applications usually do not require a specific response time, but it could be improved with greater intensity of the electric current, stronger ventilation and/or the calibration of the PID controller in the microfluidic temperature control module.

 - Cell encapsulation

-Cell encapsulation involves microfluidic devices and is used to improve the recovery of viable cells, a highly temperature-dependent process.
+Cell encapsulation is used to improve the recovery of viable cells, a highly temperature-dependent process.
 As refrigeration is the preferred method for short-term storage of cells, it is crucial to maintain the samples before encapsulation below 5°C during the entire duration of the experiment to preserve them.
 Read more

 - Live cell imaging

 At ambient temperatures, for certain specific experiments, fluorescent microscopy may be affected by photo-bleaching.
 In this case, this drawback is reduced at low temperatures.
 The number of photons emitted by fluorescent molecules can also get higher and the signal to noise ratio of fluorescence imaging better.